mem48/geocompr/main.md

 If you are not a regular R user, we recommend that you familiarize yourself with the language before proceeding with this chapter.
 You can do so using resources such as @gillespie_efficient_2016, @grolemund_r_2016 as well as online interactive guides such as [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r).
-It is also worth to spend time to establish an efficient programming workflow, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)'.
+We recommend organising your work as you learn, for example with the help of an RStudio '[project](https://csgillespie.github.io/efficientR/set-up.html#project-management)' called `geocomp-learning` or similar and a new script for each chapter.
 Subsequently, you can use the RStudio project provided in the root directory of the [`geocompr`](https://github.com/Robinlovelace/geocompr) GitHub repository.
 This will make it easier to run this book's worked examples on your computer.